-Unfortunately, the difference between the current set of conspiracy theories and those I argued against in the past is that now these conspiracy theories have a direct effect on the health of the world population — it’s one thing to believe that the moon landings were faked, or that Area 51 contains aliens, but it’s an entirely different thing when conspiracy theories result in people flaunting quarantine rules during a pandemic or destroying critical infrastructure.
+Unfortunately, the difference between the current set of conspiracy theories, and those I argued against in the past, is that now these conspiracy theories have a direct effect on the health of the world population — it’s one thing to believe that the moon landings were faked, or that Area 51 contains aliens, but it’s an entirely different thing when conspiracy theories result in people flaunting quarantine rules during a pandemic or destroying critical infrastructure.

 The three most disturbing conspiracy theories that I’ve seen regarding this disease, from my perspective at least, are the following

-- This is not a serious disease, the government is trying to make you panic to chip you while vaccinating you against it when the vaccine eventually comes out
+- This is not a serious disease, the government is trying to make you panic to chip you while vaccinating you against it (when the vaccine eventually comes out)

 - Bill Gates orchestrated this pandemic, apparently for the same reason as above

 These rather outlandish conspiracy theories seem to have gained an unexplainable foothold among the world population.
-I don’t have the luxury of access to opinion polls or any other tools to gauge the degree to which these conspiracies are believed by people, but I had several active social media accounts who where on my “friend list”, mostly from the anglo sphere, whose owners repeated pushed these conspiracies.
+I don’t have the luxury of access to opinion polls or any other tools to gauge the degree to which these conspiracies are believed by people, but I had several active social media accounts who were on my “friend list”, mostly from the anglo sphere, whose owners repeated pushed these conspiracies.

 What is more worrying, is that the claim that the government is trying to chip people during vaccination is gaining foothold.
-This weird claim is acting in synergy with the anti-vaccine arguments that have been with us for quite some time and is probably going to hamper the ability of a mass vaccination program to reach everyone.
+This weird claim is acting in synergy with the anti-vaccine arguments that have been with us for quite some time, and is probably going to hamper the ability of a mass vaccination program to reach everyone.

 If mass vaccination fails, its effects on society will be great.
 The death toll will continue to rise, the ability of healthcare facilities to deal with COVID-19 cases as well as other health issues will be compromised, and the economic effects of the pandemic will be more far reaching.